 Proving control in small business fraud cases is one area where there are differing opinions when a procurement fraud investigation case is on the way.

-What you will generally see in a SBA procurement fraud case alleging control violations, is that the U.S. attorney will make the allegations but fail to prove at court that the defendant was actually the highest paid.
+What you will generally see in an SBA procurement fraud case alleging control violations, is that the U.S. attorney will make the allegations but fail to prove at court that the defendant was actually the highest-paid.
 By contrast, when SBA decisions are appealed at the SBA Office of Hearings and Appeals (OHA), the level of details and facts looked at by the court is substantially more than what the criminal case will show.